 In Israel, the climate varies widely depending on the region, especially between the north and south of the country.

 In the Eilat region, the climate is arid, with hot air and almost no rainfall.
-You can snorkel there all year round, although the temperatures drop and the wind can be strong between December and February.
+You can snorkel there all year round, although the temperatures drops and the wind can be strong between December and February.

 Common on the reefs of the Red Sea coast, including Coral Beach and Princess Beach.